How to cook octopus.

 How to cook octopus.
 Choosing your fish is important!
 Make sure it is bright and shinny, in the Spanish costal regions you would usually buy it still alive!
 But fresh fresh fresh!
 Old sea food is just not worth it.

 A nice big one is best.
 The octopus is more filling than you think but you want a good size portion, so for four people 3-4 kg should be about right, as it will shrink in the cooking process.

-Once you have chosen your octopus its time to prepare it for cooking.
+Once you have chosen your octopus, it’s time to prepare it for cooking.

-My mother in-law who is an expert in all Spanish cooking, (most of these recipes come from her she won’t write them down “in case the neighbours get hold of her "tricks” so I’ve had to cook with her to learn what to do).
+My mother in-law who is an expert in all Spanish cooking, most of these recipes come from her, she won’t write them down “in case the neighbours get hold of her tricks” so I’ve had to cook with her to learn what to do.

-If you have a copper pot its best but if not place a few copper coins in the water, this will give you a really authentic taste that only copper gives to the dish (sounds funny but believe me makes a difference).
+If you have a copper pot its best.
+If not, place a few copper coins in the water.
+This will give you a really authentic taste that only copper gives to the dish (sounds funny but believe me makes a difference).

-Put the octopus back into the water bring to the boil and simmer for about an 1 hour-1 hour1/2 and until tender. take out and leave on the side.
+Put it back into the water and leave it for about an 1 hour-1 hour1/2 until tender.

 Believe me it’s a truly delicious dish!!